Company Logo - Home Link

 Cast iron is also pliable and easily molded so architects and builders could create intricately designed patterns in the Classical French and Italian styles while saving money.

-In fact, many of the stone columns you will see on the ground level of cast-iron buildings are in fact cast iron painted to resemble stone.
+Many of the stone columns on the ground level of cast-iron buildings are cast iron painted to resemble stone.

 Another advantage of cast iron that led to major changes in how buildings were made (and ultimately altered who and what resided in the neighborhood) was its strength.

-The stronger construction allowed for window frames to be taller allowing for more sunlight into the interior of the buildings.
+The stronger construction allowed for window frames to be taller so more sunlight would stream into the interior of the buildings.

-This was ideal for factories and industrial companies which benefited from this free source of lighting.
+This was ideal for factories and industrial companies that benefited from this free source of lighting.

 It was the advent of steel as a major construction material that brought an end to the cast-iron era.